Data Modifiers

 dataModifier: {type: 'Range',ranges: [{column: 'year',minValue: '1961',maxValue: '2021'}]}

-- Invert - Allows to flip the data, and replace the columns with rows.
-This comes in handy, when you data is structured by rows and you want to present it by columns.
+Allows flipping the data and replacing the columns with rows.
+This is handy when rows structure your data, and you want to present it by columns.
 No other options need to be specified here.
 Example:

 dataModifier: {type: 'Invert'}

-- Math - This is the only modifier, that comes in the separate module.
-It allows performing complex math calculations and adding columns of values that are calculated based on the existing values.
-It uses commands similar to those, that you can find in spreadsheets like Excel.
+This is the only modifier delivered as a separate module.
+It allows for performing complex math calculations and adding columns of values calculated based on the existing values.
+It uses commands similar to those found in spreadsheets like Excel.
 You can read more in the MathModifier Article.
 Example:

 dataModifier: {type: 'Math',columnFormulas: [{column: 'USD',formula: 'B1*C1' // Multiply EUR (B1) with the rate (C1)}]}